jason-white/personal-site/content/journal/2024/12/30/favorite-music.md

 Looking back on a whole year of music is always interesting.
 There are some clear standouts, but then there are all those other albums that make you go, "Oh yeah!
 I totally forgot that came out this year!"
 Underworld, one of my all-time favorite artists, released a new album—but I may have listened to it only once.
 It’s not that I didn’t enjoy it; I was just too busy rocking out to Curta’n Wall singing about hill forts and unicorn horns.

-So let’s dive into.
+So let’s dive into it.
 Here's all the music I dug in 2024.
-I don’t like ranking things, so here’s a list in chronological order.
+I don’t like ranking things, so the list is in chronological order.
 I considered an "Album of the Year" section, but decided against it.
 It was pretty much between 1999 Write the Future's _hella <code>(˃̣̣̥╭╮˂̣̣̥) ✧ ♡ ‧º·˚:</code>_, and Blood Incantation's _Absolute Elsewhere_.
 {{< /columns >}}

 ## Favorite Albums